 So stats my journey on “dieting”.
 I tried Atkins, calorie counting, restricted calorie counting, Mediterranean, paleo, and even a little keto.
-Most would work initially from anywhere from a couple of weeks up to 6 months, then I would hit the plateau and make no progress for weeks and out of shear frustration I would give up.
+Most would work initially from anywhere from a couple of weeks up to 6 months, then I would hit the plateau and make no progress for weeks and out of sheer frustration, I would give up.

 I went home and had a discussion with LJ (my girlfriend), about my frustration and that I need to make a change.
 She convinces me to switch to her doctor’s office as they will actually listen to me and depending on my findings put me on a plan for better health.

 After thinking about it briefly, I pulled the trigger and made the switch.
 It took a month before my initial visit to establish a primary care plan.
 I met with Cheryl, Nurse Practitioner, we went over a LOT of my medical history.
-Discussing family members and there issues, the specialists I have seen over the years and as to why, what test I have known have been run and so on.
-I talked with her about the my obesity, and everything I have tried.
+Discussing family members and their issues, the specialists I have seen over the years and as to why what test I have known have been run and so on.
+I talked with her about my obesity and everything I have tried.
 Her response, it sounds like from your history and what you have described that your insulin resistant.
-Let’s get a bunch of test run and see from there.
-This visit was almost an hour long, I was shocked, as my previous doctor if we talked for more than ten minutes it was a shocker.
+Let’s get a bunch of tests run and see from there.
+This visit was almost an hour-long, I was shocked, as my previous doctor if we talked for more than ten minutes it was a shocker.
 I left feeling happy, I finally had a medical professional that listened to me.

 That weekend I went to get my blood tests done, almost four pages of tests that need to be run, thankfully that only translated into five tubes of blood.